-When creating a new product tour it is crucial to set up the right targeting to ensure the tour is shown in the right context to the right audience.
+When creating a new product tour or smart tips it is crucial to set up the right targeting to ensure the content is shown in the right context to the right audience.
 You can set up targeting with Usetiful easily, but also advanced options are available.

-Page targeting can be set up when creating a new tour or within the Settings section of a new or existing tour/smart tips group.
+Page targeting can be set up within the Settings section of a new or existing tour/smart tips group.

 |When this condition is set, Usetiful checks whether the page URL address contains the text value.
 You can enter the full address (such as 'https://yourpage.com/path') or just a relative path (such as '/path/index.html').|